rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 ---
-title: DRAFT: How to write reliable socket servers that survive crashes and restart?
+title: 'DRAFT: How to write reliable socket servers that survive crashes and restart?'
 date: 2022-05-15
 tags: draft
 ---

-*This is a draft.*
+**This is a work in progress that will change.
+Like to see it finished?
+Let me know by sending me an email.**

 This past weekend I was researching how to do zero-downtime deployments and found the wonderful blog post [Dream Deploys: Atomic, Zero-Downtime